-The owner of the small-scale system must complete this form, outlining the financial incentive which has been provided in exchange for the right to create small-scale technology certificates:
+The owner of the solar PV system must complete this form, outlining the financial incentive which has been provided in exchange for the right to create small-scale technology certificates:

 documentasset:CER-RET-016 Small-scale technology certificate assignment form

-The accredited installer and designer of the system must sign this form:
+The accredited installer and designer of the system must complete compulsory written statements:

 documentasset:CER-RET-014 Compulsory written statements for small-scale technology certificate creation